Ruphai/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Rufai Balogun is an Earth Observation Data Scientist utilizing the trio tools of data, technologies and human resource to drive sustainable development.
-For research, he focuses on anticipatory action, climate science and earth observation science as well scalable earth observation processing system.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Rufai Balogun is an Earth Observation Data Scientist working at the intersection of Earth Observation for Sustainable Development including Anticipatory Action, Climate Science and Humanitarian Crisis.
+He has a background in Meteorology and Climate Science from the Federal University of Technology, Akure.
+He is a graduate of the Erasmus Mundus Joint Masters’ Degree in Copernicus Masters’ in Digital Earth with a specialization in Geo-Data Science from the University of Salzburg, Austria and the University of South Brittany, France.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.